Understanding IEPs vs 504 Plans for Students with Mental Health Challenges

 Final Thoughts

-Understanding the differences between IEPs and 504 Plans is crucial for supporting students with mental health challenges.
-These plans provide structured accommodations and protections that help children access education, manage symptoms, and reach their potential.
+Understanding the differences between IEPs and 504 Plans is an important step in supporting students with mental health challenges.

 Comments